Crimean–Congo hemorrhagic fever: Prevention

-Where mammalian tick infection is common, agricultural regulations require de-ticking farm animals before transportation or delivery for slaughter.
-Personal tick avoidance measures are recommended, such as use of insect repellents, adequate clothing, and body inspection for adherent ticks.
+Where mammalian tick infection is common, agricultural regulations require deticking farm animals before transportation or delivery for slaughter.
+Personal tick avoidance measures are recommended, such as the use of insect repellents, adequate clothing, and body inspection for adherent ticks.

 When feverish patients with evidence of bleeding require resuscitation or intensive care, body substance isolation precautions should be taken.

 Vaccine

 Since the 1970s, several vaccine trials around the world against CCHF have been terminated due to high toxicity.

 As of March 2011, the only available and probably somewhat efficacious CCHF vaccine has been an inactivated antigen preparation then used in Bulgaria.
 No publication in the scientific literature related to this vaccine exists, which a Turkish virologist called suspicious both because antiquated technology and mouse brain were used to manufacture it.

 More vaccines are under development, but the sporadic nature of the disease, even in endemic countries, suggests that large trials of vaccine efficacy will be difficult to perform.
 Finding volunteers may prove challenging, given growing anti-vaccination sentiment and resistance of populations to vaccination against contagious diseases.
-The number of people to be vaccinated, and the length of time they would have to be followed to confirm protection would have to be carefully defined.
+The number of people to be vaccinated and the length of time they would have to be followed to confirm protection would have to be carefully defined.
 Alternatively, many scientists appear to believe that treatment of CCHF with ribavirin is more practical than prevention, but some recently conducted clinical trials appear to counter assumptions of drug efficacy.

 In 2011, a Turkish research team led by Erciyes University successfully developed the first non-toxic preventive vaccine, which passed clinical trials.
 As of 2012, the vaccine was pending approval by the US FDA.

 Since the Ebola epidemic, the WHO jumpstarted a "Blueprint for Research and Development preparedness" on emerging pathogens with epidemic potential, against which there are no medical treatments.
 CCHF was the top priority on the initial list from December 2015, and is second as of January 2017.

 Treatment

 Treatment is mostly supportive.
-Ribavirin has shown some efficacy in vitro and has been used by mouth during outbreaks, but there is uncertain evidence to support its use, and this medication can cause serious side effects including hemolytic anemia and liver damage.
+Ribavirin has shown some efficacy in vitro and has been used by mouth during outbreaks, but there is uncertain evidence to support its use, and this medication can cause serious side effects, including haemolytic anemia and liver damage.